mikros-dev/mikros-rs/README.md

 ## Roadmap

-* Improve logger to use better structured log system and to set the log level using service definitions.
 * Enable features and services to use the same env system that the core uses.
 * Improve unit tests.
 * Full compatibility between go and rust gRPC services.